chiphwang1/oci-ruby-devops-1/README.md

 # Getting Started with OCI DevOps

-This is an example project using Node.js with the Express [getting started generator](https://expressjs.com/en/starter/generator.html).
-With the [OCI DevOps service](https://www.oracle.com/devops/devops-service/) and this project, you'll be able to build, test and deploy this application to Oracle Container Engine for Kubernetes (OKE).
+This is an example project using Ruby with the Rails web frameork.
+In this project, you'll be able to build, test and deploy this application to Oracle Container Engine for Kubernetes (OKE).

 In this example, you'll build a container image of this Express getting started app, and deploy your built container to the OCI Container Registry, then deploy the getting started app to Oracle Container Engine for Kubernetes (OKE) all using the OCI DevOps service!